-Ricotta Cheese is a soft fresh cheese made from the whey left over after making other cheeses — usually cow’s milk cheeses.
+Ricotta cheese is a soft fresh cheese made from the whey left over after making other cheeses — usually cow’s milk cheeses.

-There are three additional varieties of ricotta.
+In addition to “regular”, there are three additional varieties of ricotta.

-- Ricotta Salata Moliterna (uses whey from sheep’s milk)
+- Ricotta Salata Moliterna (uses whey from sheep’s milk);

-- Ricotta Piemontese (uses whey from cow’s milk + 10% regular cow’s milk)
+- Ricotta Piemontese (uses whey from cow’s milk + 10% regular cow’s milk);

-- Ricotta Romana (ricotta made from the whey left over when making Romano cheese.)
+- Ricotta Romana (ricotta made from the whey left over when making Romano cheese).